“I’ve probably heard more than 10,000 pitches … and truth be told, most of them sucked.” — Kevin O’Leary

 Entrepreneurs often don’t get to hear the reality of their venture.
 They’re surrounded by supportive friends, family, and investors who all want their businesses to succeed.

 But Mr. Wonderful seemingly loves cutting through this illusion with poignant-but-harsh advice.

 And we can gain a lot of insight into his experience from this.
 He’s even talked about it at length.

-When someone has invested in startups over 30 years, he likely has learned a thing or two.
-Especially when you consider that between Dragon’s Den and Sharktank, he has personally judged 1000’s of small business pitches.
+When someone has invested in startups for over 30 years, he likely has learned a thing or two.
+Especially when you consider that between Dragon’s Den and Sharktank, he has personally judged thousands of small business pitches.

 So what made him pick some pitches over others?

 Learn from the Shark: Kevin O’Leary’s Top 3 Key Pieces of Investment Pitch Advice